officerdwn/officerdownOS-rocky/README.md

 VMware & Physical Hardware
 --------------------------
-officerdownOS DOES support physical LEGACY hardware and VMware, to run on physical hardware, use a program like rufus to flash it as MBR.
+Rocky DOES support physical LEGACY hardware and VMware, to run on physical hardware, use a program like rufus to flash it as MBR.
 To run it on VMware give it around a gigabyte of RAM and 1 GB of storage (because VMware doesn't like 0 GB)